Last Updated on by

 The Propel is a maximum of a 2 person tent.
 It is a little bit bigger than a solo tent but also fairly small compared to other true 2 person tents.
 This probably isn’t an issue for couples or friends who are comfortable sharing a small space together, but it might be uncomfortable if you plan on taking this camping with a partner you don’t know well.
 That being said, there is enough space for two regular sized sleeping pads with a small gap.
 You probably won’t be bumping elbows unless you or your partner happens to really sprawl out.

 Chances are the average individual or two people comfortable sharing close quarters won’t find there to be any flaws in the Propel.

 The Brooks-Range Propel Tent is an excellent choice for more experienced backpackers that either need either a lightweight main shelter for alpine conditions or are looking for an emergency shelter that is light enough to carry in a daypack.
 Although beginner campers can still get plenty of use from the Propel Tent, they might find it a bit sparse compared to big box store tents.

-The Brooks-Range Propel Tent truly is a solid 4-season tent that is plenty comfortable for 2 people.
-It is highly durable, very well-designed, and certainly doesn’t need to be babied out of fear of damaging it.
+The Brooks-Range Propel Waterproof Tent truly is a solid 4-season tent that is plenty comfortable for 2 people.
+It is highly durable, great stability, very well-designed, high-quality material, breathable and certainly doesn’t need to be babied out of fear of damaging it.
 The Propel can take a lot of abuse in terms of weather conditions.
 Its low weight combined with its compact packed size makes it appropriate for light and maybe even UL backpackers needing an alpine tent.
 If you fall into this category the Propel is well worth purchasing and trying out for yourself.